 Hands must be washed with soap and water and thoroughly dried with paper towels.
-Gloves must be worn in the sluice when toileting children, changing contaminated clothing and cleaning up all potentially contaminated spillages.
+Gloves must be worn in the sluice when toileting children, changing contaminated clothing and cleaning up all potentially contaminated spillages and disposed of in the yellow bins.
 Surgical hand gel is to be used between handling each child when hand washing is not available or practical.